trejkev/natural_language_processing_course/Project/README.md

 ## (Short) Introduction

-In the branch of NLP there are multiple investigations on topics like sentiment analysis, LLM, and pattern recognition, as part of the last one mentioned comes into play the authorship identification, which is a branch that searches for patterns in the text that each author follows along the way.
-This is a deeply investigated branch into NLP, however, there is another sub-topic around authorship identification, which may be taken by responding _Is there any way to detect patterns that a group of people having something in common follow?_.

-There are multiple things groups of people may have in common, that can lead to similar speeches, like education level, place where they live, country of birth, and many others.
-Reason why an investigation question came up related to pattern recognition in speech, it aims to determine if it is possible to detect a pattern that people with insightful reviews have in common, based on a portion of Yelp dataset.
-However, this can be extended to many other areas, like detecting the level of education about a topic, based only on people's answers to certain questions related to that topic, these are specific areas of pattern recognition in NLP that may be interesting to explore.
+In the realm of Natural Language Processing (NLP), various studies focus on significant topics such as sentiment analysis, Large Language Models (LLM), and pattern recognition.
+Within the realm of pattern recognition, a notable subfield is authorship identification.
+This area involves investigating patterns within text that are distinctive to individual authors.

+While authorship identification is a well-explored aspect of NLP, there is an intriguing sub-topic within this field.
+This sub-topic revolves around discerning patterns shared by a collective group of individuals.
+The central question guiding this exploration is: _"Is there a method to identify patterns common to a group of people who share certain characteristics?"_.

+This line of inquiry extends beyond individual authorship to explore shared linguistic traits or patterns among a defined group.
+It broadens the scope of traditional authorship identification, opening avenues for understanding language dynamics within specific communities or demographic groups.

+In the investigation into pattern recognition within group speech, particularly focusing on usefulness of reviews and datasets like Yelp, the research aims to determine if identifiable patterns exist among individuals consistently providing insightful reviews.
+This line of inquiry provides valuable insights into shared characteristics within specific groups.

+Furthermore, the applicability of this research extends beyond Yelp reviews to various domains.
+For instance, it could be applied to assess the level of education on a specific topic based solely on individuals' responses to related questions.
+This expansion highlights the versatility of pattern recognition in NLP, offering valuable insights into educational levels, interests, or expertise within distinct communities.

+Exploring these specific areas of pattern recognition enhances the understanding of language dynamics and offers practical applications for tailoring content, services, or educational resources to the specific needs of diverse audiences.
+This aligns with the broader goal of leveraging NLP for more nuanced and personalized interactions within varied communities.

 ## About the Project

-The present project is focused on the natural language processing section of identifying authorship, with the difference that in this case, we are looking for identification of the impact of the review, regardless of the author, to see if the most impactful reviewers in the website follow a common pattern or not.
-This is an important approach, that may allow to identify potentially useless reviews, or even fake reviews, depending on the approach it is used for.
+The current project zeroes in on the natural language processing aspect of authorship identification.
+However, the unique twist here is that we are not focused on identifying the specific authors; instead, we are aiming to discern patterns that indicate the impact of reviews, regardless of the author.
+The goal is to determine if the most impactful reviewers on the website share common patterns in their language use.

-For the exercise I am using Yelp Dataset (see https://www.yelp.com/dataset/), which provides a high volume of reviews with their authors, and some relevant data about each of the authors, businesses, reviews, and so.

-Since the data from the author impact and their reviews is split into two different datasets (user.json and review.json), I had to create a tailored dataset, containing the relevant data from the review, which is the review text, review_id, and user_id, and the relevant data from the user, which is yelping_since for longevity, review_count for experience, and useful for impact analysis.
+This approach is crucial as it has the potential to identify reviews that may lack impact or, in extreme cases, might be fake.
+By examining common patterns among impactful reviewers, we can develop a tool to assess the usefulness and authenticity of reviews on the website.
+This approach holds significant value in improving the reliability and quality of the information available to users.

+Using the Yelp Dataset for this exercise is a strategic choice, given its wealth of reviews along with associated author and business data.
+The dataset, available at https://www.yelp.com/dataset/, provides a substantial volume of reviews, each attributed to specific authors.
+Additionally, it includes pertinent information about authors, businesses, and reviews, offering a comprehensive foundation for your natural language processing and authorship identification project.

+By leveraging this dataset, you can explore patterns in language usage to identify impactful reviewers, transcending the need to pinpoint individual authors.
+The dataset's richness allows for a nuanced analysis that goes beyond mere author identification, enabling you to assess the broader impact of reviews on the platform.
+This approach has the potential to uncover valuable insights, ranging from the reliability of reviews to the detection of potentially misleading or fake feedback.

+Creating a tailored dataset that combines relevant information from the `review.json` and `user.json` datasets is a thoughtful approach.
+Combining the necessary data, such as review text, review ID, user ID, yelping_since, review_count, and useful for impact analysis, provides a consolidated dataset that can yield comprehensive insights into reviewer impact.

+By considering the longevity of users on Yelp (`yelping_since`), their experience level (`review_count`), and the impact of their reviews (`useful`), you're constructing a dataset that allows for a nuanced analysis.
+The temporal aspect of Yelping since provides insights into the reviewer's long-term engagement, while the review_count gives an indication of their overall experience.
+The parameter useful provides a metric for understanding the impact of their reviews.

+This tailored dataset appears well-suited to facilitate a detailed examination of patterns related to the impact of reviews, potentially uncovering commonalities among impactful reviewers on Yelp.
+This can be instrumental in identifying trends and patterns that contribute to the effectiveness of reviews on the platform.

 The tailored dataset looks this way: